dakee16/Projects/README.md

-# Penn State Academic & Technical Projects
+# Academic & Technical Projects

 This repository collects **eleven** of my academic/technical projects.
 Each subfolder contains its own README with features, how to run, and lessons learned.